kashisau/api-server/views/api/v1/auth/tokens.md

 # Tokens methods
 ## Auth module

 The Tokens method handles the issuing, validation and revocation of authentication tokens that are used by the API server.
+The API server will track all authentication tokens that have been issued and keep a record of activity for each one.

 ## Methods

-### `POST tokens` [AccessLevel 0]
+### `POST` tokens [AccessLevel 0]

 Used to request a new authentication token got use with API modules.
 Authentication tokens vary in [access level](../../#Authorisation) depending on the data provided during creation.